 Some have described it as the fourth industrial revolution: when technology becomes embedded in society – without the need for agencies, exchanges or regulators.
 Others talk about the new digital economy where technology starts governing, assuring and auditing itself.
 But, increasingly, there’s agreement that the enabling technology will be blockchain.
 The effects on financial services will be profound.

 In our first Blockchain Masterclass on October 12th in the City of London we discussed how this incredible technology has the potential to create trust, and assure value, in financial services.

 We are very grateful to Allen & Overy in London for being our hosts for the day and to Cashaa for sponsoring our drinks reception at the end of the day.

 New trust-based platforms are being created across industries – but especially within the financial sector.
 Many believe that this new model of governance via blockchain will define new paradigms of business computing over the next 10-15 years.

 The Masterclass drew upon a core team of blockchain experts who are already delivering blockchain implementations and pilots across financial services, insurance and public administration.
-We’ll also discuss the emerging ICO market and funding of blockchain based FinTech ventures.
+We also discussed the emerging ICO market and funding of blockchain based FinTech ventures.

 The masterclass was an immersive session for technology transformation strategists, product specialists and innovation leaders – allowing companies to get deeper insight into how creating value-centred processes could improve mutual trust.

 - Seamus Cushley, Director, EMEA Blockchain, FinTech & Digital at PwC.
 Seamus is primarily focused on helping clients understand and shape how blockchain can be applied to solve real-world problems, and why this nascent and disruptive technology should be part of their business strategy in the digital age.